vanniktech/gradle-maven-publish-plugin/README.md

     nexus {
         baseUrl = "https://your_nexus_instance" // defaults to "https://oss.sonatype.org/service/local/"
-        stagingProfile = "net.example" // defaults to the SONATYPE_STAGING_PROFILE Gradle property or the GROUP Gradle Property if not set respositoryUserName = "username" // defaults to the mavenCentralRepositoryUsername Gradle Property respositoryPassword = "password" // defaults to the mavenCentralRepositoryPassword Gradle Property }
+        stagingProfile = "net.example" // defaults to the SONATYPE_STAGING_PROFILE Gradle property or the GROUP Gradle Property if not set repositoryUsername = "username" // defaults to the mavenCentralRepositoryUsername Gradle Property repositoryPassword = "password" // defaults to the mavenCentralRepositoryPassword Gradle Property }
 }
 ```